What is a Carotid Duplex Scan?

 - The cause of “bruits”, a blood flow murmur heard by the doctor.

-What can I expect during the Carotid Duplex?
+What can I expect during my Carotid Duplex scan?

 A clear gel will be placed on your neck, and the technologist will scan your arteries with a transducer (a microphone-like device) that will show pictures of the arteries and listen to the blood flow within them.

-When will I know the results of my test?
+When will I know the results of my test carotid duplex ultrasound?

 Your cardiologist will review the findings of the Carotid Ultrasound with you on your next office visit.
 Make sure that you have a follow-up appointment scheduled as the results of this test cannot be given over the telephone.